 During inpatient rehab, you live at the facility for the duration of your treatment.
 Inpatient treatment comes with additional services that aren’t made available to those in outpatient treatment including 24/7 monitoring and access to additional medical care and nutrition.

 Addiction treatment isn’t a “one-size fits all” program.
 Each person handles treatment differently and not every treatment method works the same for everyone.
-That’s why there are a variety of treatment options available at our meth addiction rehab for those suffering from meth addiction including therapy and medication-assisted treatment (MAT).
+That’s why there are a variety of treatment options available at our meth addiction rehab for those suffering from methamphetamine abuse including therapy and medication-assisted treatment (MAT).

-Therapy, specific psychotherapy, is a major component of any kind of treatment program, including meth treatment.
-A popular form of psychotherapy is Cognitive-behavioral therapy (CBT).
+Therapy, specifically psychotherapy, is a major component of addiction treatment programs, including treatment for meth abuse.
+A popular form of psychotherapy is cognitive-behavioral therapy (CBT).

 CBT helps peel back the metaphorical layers and helps both the person in therapy and the therapist better understand what caused the meth addiction in the first place.
 Once that happens, the therapist can then work with the person in therapy and teach them better and healthier ways to deal with these triggers and cravings going forward.